Redundant Array Computation Elimination: Redundancy Elimination on n-ary Trees

-The algorithm on n-ary expression trees extends the above linear redundancy detection algorithm on binary trees.
-Each node in an n-ary tree may have more than two operands, and their calculation order can be reorganized to eliminate more redundancies.
-An expression $e=x\oplus y \oplus\dots$ in the n-ary tree is denoted by \(\oplus(x,y,\cdots)\).
+The algorithm on n-ary expression trees follows the iterative scheme as on binary trees.
+However, redundancy identification on n-ary trees is more complex than on binary trees, where $\eri$ values are computed directly for each binary expression and redundancies are detected when the $\eri$ values are identical.
+In an n-ary tree, more than two operands may share the same parent operator node, and their evaluation order can be rearranged to eliminate more redundancies.
+Therefore, multiple binary subexpressions may be identified as redundant within an n-ary expression, and some of them can conflict with each other.
+Specifically, the expression $e=x\oplus y \oplus\cdots$ in an n-ary tree is denoted by \(\oplus(x,y,\cdots)\).
+If both $x\oplus y$ and $y\oplus z$ in the expression $\oplus(x,y,z)$ are redundant, only one of them can belong to the solution.

-The extension needs to model the conflict relationship between expressions.
-If both $x\oplus y$ and $y\oplus z$ in an expression $\oplus(x,y,z)$ are redundant, only one of them can belong to the solution.
-We define an undirected conflict graph \(G=(V,E)\) to formalize the constraint.
-Each node in the graph $G$ represents a possible binary expression $x \oplus y$.
+To model the conflict relationship between binary subexpression candidates.
+We define the \emph{Pair Graph}, an undirected conflict graph \(G=(V,E)\) to formalize the constraint. $V$ contains all possible binary subexpressions.
+In particular, it generates $\binom{n}{2}$ binary subexpressions for each operator node with $n$ leaf children.
 A node and an expression are equivalent in $G$ and used interchangeably.
-Since the calculation order can be reorganized, we treat $x \oplus y$ and $y \oplus x$ as the same node.
 Each edge indicates the conflict relation between two nodes, which means that the two expressions (nodes) share the same array reference and cannot be extracted simultaneously.
 Thus, any legal solution is an independent set of $G$.

-Algorithm \ref{alg:narydetection} presents the extension to the linear algorithm for n-ary trees.
-The algorithm also follows a similar bottom-up scheme.
-It initializes an empty graph $G=(V,E)$ to maintain the conflict information and updates the graph in the iteration of the do-while loop.
-It is easy to see that the second step in the do-while loop must process all possible expressions.
-In particular, it generates $C_n^2$ additional binary expressions for each node with $n$ children and calculates their $\eri$ values.
-The $\eri$ values of these newly generated binary expressions are computed as they are generated, and their corresponding edges are added to $G$.
-Then, a non-conflicting subset $S$ of expressions is chosen from $V$ as the solution of redundant computations.
-The graph $G$ is updated again by removing $S$ and the conflicting nodes in $G$.
-The last three steps are the same as Algorithm \ref{alg:lineardetection}.
+Figure~\ref{fig:example} shows the corresponding Pair Graph to the flattened tree.
+The formal definition of $G$ is as follows: